amosjyng/yin/yin.md

 Let me introduce you to Yin.
 Yin is a knowledge base -- or at least, the idea of one.
 Simplified, pure, and undefiled by any notions of worldly affairs, she contains within her only timeless truths about herself.
 She exists as one of many beautiful ideas in the ethereal plane of Platonic ideals, although Yang is actively providing her with an embodied physical form.
 Perhaps one day, she might come down to grace this wretched world with her presence.
 But for now, only small parts of her exist.

+### Attributes

-She contains within her many concepts.
+I'll start by feeding you some basic information.
+You see, Yin contains within herself many concepts.
 Linking the concepts are attributes.
 Each attribute has an *owner* and a *value* associated with it.
 Those are also attributes -- they are attributes of attributes:

 ```yaml
 - name: Owner